robdyke/r2d2/content/posts/2021/2021-03-29-responsible.md

 {{< /center >}}

+Here's the [gist](https://gist.github.com/robdyke/97bf14d00c3d01115fb6de4c8d185ce3) and a [PDF](/responsible/disclosure.pdf).

+## Done

 I sent the disclosure on 1st March at 12:12hrs.
 I received a reply with thanks at 12:46hrs.

 Repos were taken down.
 The portal was taken offline.

 All good.